-Spring is in full swing here in Mammoth Lakes.
 With warm days, cold nights, plenty of snow on the mountain and wildflowers in the meadows, it’s hard not to find a reason to visit the Eastern Sierra in the spring.
-Here are five of our favorite reasons why spring is the perfect time to visit Mammoth Lakes.
+Here are five of our favorite reasons why you should plan a trip to visit Mammoth Lakes in the spring.

 The sun is usually shining and the weather is almost always sweet in Mammoth Lakes during the spring months.
 Sunshine-y bluebird days are abundant and the temperatures are moderate.

 Cold nights and warm daytime temperatures create an ideal scenario for the best of all seasons.
 When spring storms do cross the Eastern Sierra, they are usually followed with more days of sunshine.

 Enjoy Both Summer & Winter Sports

 Spring is the ideal time of year for outdoor adventurers.
 There’s still plenty of snow on Mammoth Mountain for spring skiing and riding.
 The Mammoth Bike Park often opens while the ski lifts are still spinning.
 Even if there is too much snow on the mountain to bike or hike, there are lower elevation trails in town or at Lower Rock Creek.

 The ice and snow have melted on most roads.
 Wildflowers start to bloom and walking paths are clear.
 There’s so much fun to be had in the spring that the question is not what to do, but how you can fit it all into one trip!

 The Kick-off of Fishing Season